GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

  Aha!
 That's a bug.
 It's supposed to say "Hello Chrome" when you visit in Chrome.
  If you like, try it in Safari or Opera.
 In fact, it almost always says "Hello Firefox."
- If you can find a case where it doesn't say that, that would give you a big clue as to the bug, but it's easier to use the cloud debugger.
+ If you can find a case where it doesn't say that, that would give you a big clue as to the bug, but it's easier to use the Cloud Debugger.

 ## Using the Debugger